stlartworks/stlartworks.github.io/yop-tax-credits.md

 Please follow these steps if you would like to apply for Missouri Tax Credits:

-- Contact St. Louis ArtWorks - Call 314-899-9734 to see if tax credits are still available and receive an application.
+- Contact St. Louis ArtWorks - Call 314-899-9736 to see if tax credits are still available and receive an application.
 - COPY OF CANCELED CHECK- Request a copy of the back of check from your bank showing it has been canceled.
 - NOTARIZE THE APPLICATION - Your application must be notarized before submitting for approval.
 - FILL OUT & SIGN THE APPLICATION - Be sure to include your signature on the application.
-- RETURN TO ST. LOUIS ARTWORKS - Mail your canceled check and notarized application to ArtWorks for submission to the Department of Economic Development.
+- RETURN TO ST. LOUIS ARTWORKS - Mail the copy of your canceled check and notarized application to ArtWorks for submission to the Department of Economic Development.

 St. Louis ArtWorks
 5959 Delmar Blvd.